Decision Making or Analysis Paralysis?

 Simple as this may sound in theory, many crisis teams struggle to provide themselves with quality information, making their decisions more difficult and less likely to have a positive effect.
 To help your crisis team make optimal decisions it’s key that they are neither swamped (leading to paralysis) nor misled (leading to irrelevant decisions).
 They should be presented with as clear a picture as possible based on the right information (filtered – not every possible piece of information) and anchored through the key issues in play.
 And that’s where many teams come unhinged; they have neither a system of information management, nor the means to bring it to bear.
 The more complex your organisation the more of a problem this is likely to create.
 It’s therefore key to have a system that coordinates the OODA loop effectively to give the decision makers the information they need to make relevant decisions that will have a positive effect.

-Our recent piece of thought leadership draws on some experience in designing and delivering just such a system; in fact a whole crisis management facility and the accompanying procedures were designed and built around this very logic.
 All that’s needed to help your crisis decision making is the means to gather information, filter it, join it together and present it effectively – all enabled by a skilled team and some well thought through and rehearsed procedures.
 OODA – not paralysis.